 Walk to your Local Raids

 This summer, Pokémon Go added a new “raid” feature that encourages trainers to go out and explore their town.
-Throughout the day, a gym will be randomly selected and a 2-hour timer will appear above the tower.
-Once the countdown finishes, a “boss” Pokemon will be available to battle for one hour.
+Throughout the day, a gym will be randomly selected and a timer will appear above the tower.
+Once the countdown finishes, a “boss” Pokemon will be available to battle.
 You typically can’t take on the boss by yourself, so you will need to round up some of your fellow friends.
 You can also check Facebook and Discord for local trainers in your area and coordinate a raid with them.

 Multiple raids go on throughout the day, so you will need to walk from gym to gym at the appointed time to take on the boss.
 GymHuntr can also help you find a local raid to battle.